robertosillitti/HDI-Regression-Analysis/README.md

 - **HDI data**: published annually by the United Nations Development Programme (UNDP). https://hdr.undp.org/data-center/documentation-and-downloads
 - **Global indicators**: collected from the World Bank database. https://datatopics.worldbank.org/world-development-indicators/

 After cleaning, the dataset includes 177 countries.
 Some countries were removed due to excessive missing values, while others were completed using MissForest, a random forest-based imputation algorithm.
 Density checks before and after imputation showed no significant differences.

+The final dataset file contains significantly fewer variables than the the original dataset (see the preliminary analysis script).
+The analysis uses a much smaller set of variables than those present in the final dataset for technical and logical reasons.
+However, larger analyses can still be conducted using the other variables provided in the dataset in this repository.

 ---